13 Amazing Things To Do In Zermatt, Switzerland

 The train journeys through alpine forests and snow-capped mountains, unveiling breathtaking 360-degree views of the Swiss Alps, and ending at the iconic Matterhorn.
 Marvel at the iconic “Toblerone Mountain” and immerse yourself in the breathtaking Swiss Alps on this unforgettable journey.

-The journey takes approximately 30 minutes each way and has multiple stops where you can get off and explore each spot.
+The journey takes approximately 30 minutes each way and has multiple stops where you can get off and explore each spot and is one of the best things to do in Zermatt for non skiers.

 Tickets cost around £100 for a return ticket and prices go up in peak season.
 It isn’t during but it’s so worth it for these views!